caliston/waveshare-LCD35-bookworm/README.md

    - 180 degrees: `Option "CalibrationMatrix" "-1 0 1 0 -1 1 0 0 1"`
    - 270 degrees: `Option "CalibrationMatrix" "0 -1 1 1 0 0 0 0 1"`

-9. To get a text console on the display you can add the following to /boot/firmware/cmdline.txt (/boot/cmdline.txt with older images): ` fbcon=map:10`.
+9. If you are not running X11 and want to get a usable text console on the display you can add the following to /boot/firmware/cmdline.txt (/boot/cmdline.txt with older images): ` fbcon=map:10`

-This will map the tty1 console to the display; there are other options you can supply to set rotation and font.
-Swapping to a 16x8 font from the default aids readability.
+   This will map the tty1 console to the display; there are other options you can add to set rotation and font.

-A full cmdline.txt might be:
+   A full cmdline.txt might be (for a system with WiFi enabled):
    ```
-   console=serial0,115200 console=tty1 root=PARTUUID=<DO NOT CHANGE THIS> rootfstype=ext4 fsck.repair=yes rootwait cfg80211.ieee80211_regdom=<DO NOT CHANGE> fbcon=map:10 fbcon=rotate:0 fbcon=font:VGA8x16
+   console=<DO NOT CHANGE ANY OF THE EXISTING LINE> fbcon=map:10 fbcon=rotate:0 fbcon=font:VGA8x16
    ```
+   Note: you only need to add options to the end of the line, do not edit any of the rest unless you *genuinely* understand what you are doing.

+   Swapping to a 16x8 font from the very dense default aids readability.
 Rotations `0` and `2` are landscape modes, `1` and `3` are portrait.
 For more see: https://www.kernel.org/doc/html/latest/fb/fbcon.html